 Side effects of matcha

 Matcha is mostly safe to consume.
 But drinking too much matcha in a day can be harmful.
 Always check with your doctor before starting to take matcha regularly.
-Possible side effects if matcha is taken in high amounts are headaches, diarrhea, insomnia, and irritability.
+Possible side effects are headaches, diarrhea, insomnia, and irritability, when taken in high doses.
 Pregnant women should use caution.

-Matcha is commonly used as a health supplement.
-It has several health benefits apart from anticancer and chemopreventive abilities.
-It can become a healthy and flavourful addition to your morning drink.
+Matcha is a common health supplement.
+It has several health benefits apart from anticancer and chemo preventive abilities.
+It can become a healthy and flavorful addition to your morning drink.
 If you are a fan of green tea then you will surely like this drink which is even healthier than green tea itself.
 Simply take a sip of this amazing tea from Japan to draw all the benefits of green tea leaves.